WaMaC Conference

 The WaMaC conference is a high school athletic conference in Eastern Iowa made up of mid-sized schools.
 The conference is named for the three rivers that drain in the area (Wa for Wapsipinicon, Ma for Maquoketa, and C for Cedar).
 WaMaC also participates in concert choir and concert band performances, calling them WaMaC Honor Choirs and WaMaC Honor Bands, where instead of competing, the schools perform together.
 There is also a WaMaC art show.

 Members

-There are 11 full members of the WaMaC Conference.
+There are 12 full members of the WaMaC Conference.
 The majority of these schools are in Class 3A, Iowa's second largest enrollment class.

-Future Members

-Grinnell will be joining the conference in 2023, leaving the Little Hawkeye Conference.

 History

 The conference traces its history to 1931.
 This is the year the Tri Valley Conference was formed.
 Membership in the conference included Independence, Marion, Manchester, and Vinton.
 Cedar Falls and Cedar Rapids Wilson joined later.

 In 1940, a new league, the Mid-Six, was formed.
 This new conference consisted of Anamosa, Maquoketa, Manchester, Marion, Monticello, and Tipton.
 Independence and Vinton rejoined the league in 1942 and the conference was renamed the Tri-Rivers Conference.
 After a year of competing under that moniker, the league was renamed the WaMaC Conference to honor the three rivers that run through the region, the Wapsipinicon, the Maquoketa, and the Cedar.